 Pelvic Organ Prolapse (POP) occurs when one or more of the vaginal walls, or the top of the vagina, move downwards, leading to a bulge or a sensation of heaviness at the vaginal entrance.
 This may cause pressure or discomfort in the vagina, and in some cases, you may feel a bulge inside or outside the vaginal opening.
 Prolapse can also affect your bladder, bowel, or sexual function.

-- Strengthen your pelvic floor muscles by regularly performing pelvic floor exercises.
-These exercises can help improve support and reduce prolapse symptoms over time.
+- Pelvic Floor Exercises: Regular pelvic floor exercises can help support the pelvic organs and reduce symptoms over time.

 Pelvic Pain

-There can be many different causes for your pelvic pain.
-It’s important to have the underlying cause investigated by your General Practitioner, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
-Depending on the diagnosis, Pelvic Health Physiotherapy may be able to help you manage and relieve your pelvic pain symptoms.
+Pelvic pain can have many different causes.
+It’s important to get the underlying cause checked by your GP, Advanced Nurse Practitioner, Sexual Health Clinic, or Consultant.
+Depending on the diagnosis, Pelvic Health Physiotherapy may help you manage and reduce your symptoms.

 Bladder Pain Syndrome

-Bladder pain syndrome is a condition that causes pelvic pain and difficulty peeing.
+Bladder pain syndrome is a condition that causes pelvic pain and difficulty urinating.
 It can be difficult to diagnose because there isn’t a single test that can confirm it.

 Vaginismus